deckhouse/deckhouse/modules/140-user-authz/docs/USAGE.md

           ```

      * If there is no direct access to the API server, [enable](../../modules/150-user-authn/configuration.html#parameters) the `publishAPI` parameter containing the `whitelistSourceRanges` array.
 Or you can do that via a separate Ingress-controller using the `ingressClass` option with the finite `SourceRange`.
 That is, specify the requests' source addresses in the `acceptRequestsFrom` controller parameter.

+       * If the CA is non-public:

          1. Get the CA from the secret containing the `api.%s` domain's certificate:

           ```shell
           kubectl -n d8-user-authn get secrets -o json \